- Chart

 Bid-Ask Spread

-The bid-ask spread is typically narrow, indicating efficient trading and lower transaction costs.
+The bid-ask spread for SCHC is typically very narrow, indicating low trading costs and efficient execution for investors.

 Market Dynamics